-Marilyn McMahon is an Associate Professor in the School of Law at Deakin University.
+Marilyn McMahon is Deputy Dean of the School of Law at Deakin University.

 She graduated from the University of Melbourne with BA (Hons)/ LLB degrees and obtained a Grad.
 Dip.
 Law and an M.Psychology (Forensic) from Monash University.
 She was awarded a PhD (with distinction) from La Trobe University for her thesis ‘From Mitigation to Exculpation: Battered Defendants, Expert Evidence and the Defences of Provocation and Self-Defence’.

 In addition to her background in law, Dr McMahon is a registered psychologist.

 Her teaching and research are principally in the fields of criminal law, criminal procedure, evidence and forensic psychology.

 Dr McMahon has a particular interest in the intersection of the law and mental health issues.

 She was previously a member of the Intellectual Disability Review Panel and is currently a member of the Mental Health Tribunal (Victoria), the Forensic Leave Panel and the Disciplinary Appeals Board.